Dours-d/Dours-d/README.md

-# My Profile 🚀
+# My GitHub Profile 🚀

+The Hijri date will appear here after the Action runs!
 ---
-Welcome to my page!
+Welcome to my page.